NeuroJSON/jdata/JData_specification.md

-One can choose either the text or binary format to save the raw data into a JData file, with the former following JSON storage requirements and the latter following UBJSON storage requirements.
-This specification permits both lossless and lossy conversions between the raw data to JSON, raw data to UBJSON, and JSON and UBJSON files.
+One can choose either the text or binary format to save the raw data into a JData file, with the former following JSON storage requirements and the latter following BJData/BJSON storage requirements.
+This specification permits both lossless and lossy conversions between the raw data to JSON, raw data to BJData/UBJSON, and JSON and BJData/UBJSON files.

 * **lossless conversion**: the input data are preserved after a save-load round-trip conversion to and from one of the JData formats; type-casting